 Even in the best of times, workers get laid off from their jobs.
 The situation only gets worse — and more frequent — in poor economic situations.

-Furthermore, it’s not just “bad” — dissatisfied or incompetent — employees that get fired.
-For any number of reasons, workers at all competence levels will most likely feel the sting of being fired at least once in their careers.
-The better you are at your job, of course, the smaller the chance — but don’t let that feeling of security block you from some of the key warning signs that layoffs are coming to a job near you, including your own.
+The better you are at your job, the less likely you are to be let go; don’t let that feeling of security block you from spotting the key warning signs that layoffs are coming to a job near you, including your own.

-The purpose of this article — and our accompanying assessment, How Secure is Your Job?
-A Job Jeopardy/Layoff Assessment — is to help open to your eyes to an impending layoff so that you can be better prepared to find a new job whether the layoffs come or not.
+The purpose of this article — and our accompanying assessment, Layoff Secrets You Need to Know — is to help you spy an impending layoff so that you can be better prepared to find a new job.

 The warning signs that your job is trouble can be separated into two categories — corporate issues and individual issues.
 Both categories deserve your careful scrutiny and analysis.

 Obviously, whenever the organization you work for is having some sort of negative financial issues, you can expect some degree of internal turbulence — from simple rumors and speculation to actual bad things occurring.
 Your goal is to sort through these signs and prepare yourself for the worst scenario.

 - Your company announces weak earnings – earnings lower than expected.
 Every organization has cyclical sales, so this sign alone may not mean too much, but watch for accompanying signs listed below.
 If you work for a publicly traded company, watch for deep drops in stock price and stock analysts’ reports downgrading the company’s value.

 - Your company is either rumored to be or is in negotiations with another organization that will result in an acquisition or merger.
 While the word is always that staff will be minimally affected, you should always expect layoffs to result from this type of activity.